mitzimichal/bbengfort.github.io/_posts/2016-02-25-anonymizing-profile-data.md

 ```

 The entry point for this code is the `anonymize` function itself.
-It takes as input the path to two files: the `source`, where the target data is held in CSV form, and `target` a path to write out the anonymized data to.
-Both of these paths are opened for reading and writing respectively, then the `unicodecsv` module is used to read and parse each row, transforming them into Python dictionaries.
+It takes as input the path to two files: the `source`, where the original data is held in CSV form, and `target` a path to write out the anonymized data to.
+Both of these paths are opened for reading and writing respectively.
+The `unicodecsv` module is used to read and parse each row, transforming them into Python dictionaries.
 Those dictionaries are passed into the `anonymize_rows` function, which transforms and `yields` each row to be written by the CSV writer to disk.

-The `anonymize_rows` function takes any iterable of dictionaries which contain `name` and `email` keys.
+The `anonymize_rows` function takes any iterable dictionaries which contain `name` and `email` keys.
 It loads the fake factory using `Factory.create` - a class function that loads various providers with methods that generate fake data (more on this later).
 We then create two `defaultdict` to map names to fake names and emails to fake emails.

 The Python `collections` module provides the `defaultdict` which is similar to a regular `dict` except that if the key does not exist in the dictionary, a default value is supplied by the callable passed in at instantiation.
 For example, `d = defaultdict(int)` would provide a default value of 0 for every key not already in the dictionary.
 Therefore when we use `defaultdict(faker.name)` we're saying that for every key not in the dictionary, create a fake name (and similar for email).
 This allows us to generate a mapping of real data to fake data, and make sure that the real value always maps to the same fake value.